calebtham/deJPEG/README.md

 ## 1.2 Demo website

-The demo website can be setup following instructions in Section 1.
+There is a demo website to showcase the models.
+It uses a React frontend and Flask beackend.
+The website can be setup following instructions in Section 1.
 Once setup, you should be able to access the website and use the models.
 It looks as follows:

 Submitting an image:
 ![Front Page](ai-research/dissertation/frontpage.png)